gangefors/docker-airdcpp-webclient/README.md

 - `TCP_PORT`

   Published TCP port for incoming connections.
 Defaults to 21248.
-If this is change you have to change it in the application settings as well.
+If this is changed you have to change it in the application settings as well.

 - `UDP_PORT`

   Published TCP port for incoming connections.
 Defaults to 21248.
-If this is change you have to change it in the application settings as well.
+If this is changed you have to change it in the application settings as well.

 - `TLS_PORT`

   Published TLS port for incoming connections.
 Defaults to 21249.
-If this is change you have to change it in the application settings as well.
+If this is changed you have to change it in the application settings as well.

 Volumes
 -------